Signs and Symptoms of Fentanyl Abuse

 - Swollen extremities

-Addiction is Also a Symptom of Fentanyl Abuse
+Addiction Is Also a Symptom of Abuse

 Different people become addicted at different rates.
-Some addicts try to prevent addiction by letting time pass between usages of strong opiates and some others will feel compelled to use the drug continuously once they start, which walks them straight into addiction.
-Those coming off heavy fentanyl abuse will often be weaned down to a lower level before going through withdrawal as unsupported withdrawal from strong opiates can be brutal.
+Some addicts try to prevent addiction by letting time pass between usages of strong opiates and others feel compelled to use the drug continuously once they start, which walks them straight into addiction.
+Those coming off heavy fentanyl abuse will often be weaned down to a lower level before going through withdrawal, as unsupported withdrawal from strong opiates can be brutal.

 Life Skills Must Then be Restored